Board of Directors

 While still active in the military Rick was an active volunteer in the community, volunteering in several positions from coaching sports, to a Scouting Leader.
 He also spent 10 years as a volunteer fireman with the Duncan Volunteer Fire Department.

 After the summer off following his retirement, Rick started dealing in second hand items and was offered to rent a commercial space at a real decent rate.
 Being an offer to good to refuse, he opened a second hand store called Red’s Emporium.
 Shortly after the opening of Red’s Emporium, Rick received the Sears Catalogue Merchant position for the Ladysmith and surrounding areas.

-After being in business for a year and being part of the Chamber for the majority of this time, Rick would like to step forward and assist with various activities that the Chamber is involved in.
+After being in business for 2 years and being a Director for the Chamber of Commerce for the past year, Rick would like to continue his commitment and assistance with the various activities that the Chamber is involved in.